OUR SOLUTION TO YOU EXPATS WHO ARE PLANNING ON MOVING TO LUXEMBOURG

 What is the average cost per m2 for a property for sale?

-In Luxembourg City, in the autumn 2019, you were expected to pay 7970 euro / m2 for a house and 11 018 euro / m2 for an apartment (Source: Observatoire de l'habitat).
+In Luxembourg City and around, in January 2023, you were expected to pay in average 11423 euro / m2 (Source: Observatoire de l'habitat).

 Is co-location a popular option in Luxembourg?

 Co-location is indeed increasingly popular due to the high rents.
 Choose your co-location carefully so it is an enjoyable experience.

 What is the usual warranty for a rental property?

 As this question relates to the current legislation - for expats and locals alike! - it is the object of an article on the blog (see "warranty").